Cerebral intraparenchymal hyperattenuations post thrombectomy

 Cerebral intraparenchymal hyperattenuations have been increasingly recognised on CT scans following mechanical thrombectomy for treatment of thromboembolic ischaemic stroke.
 It is a term that encompasses both contrast staining and petechial haemorrhagic change, and is used as distinguishing between the two is not always easy.

-Distinguishing between contrast staining and petechial haemorrhagic transformation is not easy, particularly on current flat-panel CT (obtained in the cath-lab).
+Distinguishing between contrast staining and petechial haemorrhagic transformation is not easy, particularly when obtained on current flat-panel CT.

 Contrast staining typically appears as areas of hyperdensity mostly confined to grey matter (cortex and deep grey matter) and represent areas of blood-brain barrier breakdown secondary to ischaemia with microvascular extravasation of contrast into the extracellular space 1.
 Typically such staining clears within the first 19-24 hours after the procedure 2.